andrewblance/website-generator/content/post/02-binary/index.md

 \end{aligned}
 $$

 You can also try go the other way, from decimal to binary.
 We do this by dividing the number by two multiple times and tracking the remainder.
-The remainder being 1 or 0 will map to the bits in a byte.
+The remainder being (which will always be a 1 or a 0) will map to the bits in a byte.
 For example, if you divide 35 by 2 you get 17 remainder 1.
 Therefore, bit 0 will be a 1.
 Again, this calculation is less strange than it sounds when you see it performed.
 Lets try 35 (or ```0010 0011```) again:

 $$
 \begin{aligned}